rrovetto/Space-Policy-Law-Ontology/README.md

-# The Space Policy & Law Ontology
+# The Astronautical Policy & Law Ontology (APoLo)

 An ontology providing formal representations, metadata, and terminology for the disciplines of space policy and space law.
+A domain reference model captures key concepts in the domains of space policy and law, with sub-domains including norms.

-_Alternate title_: The Astronautical Policy and Law Ontology (APoLO), The Spaceflight Policy and Law Ontology (SPoLO)
+_Alternate titles_: The Space Policy and Law Ontology (SPoLo), The Spaceflight Policy and Law Ontology (SPoLO)

 ## Description
 _See also the Ontology Requirements Specification Document (purchase links coming soon) for APoLO, as well as for the Space Law Ontology which was build separately with a confined scope to Space Law._

 ### Scope
 APoLO captures concepts and entities from space policy and space law communities, to the extent that they can or should be contained in a single ontology.
-Pending further development, this project may opt for distinct ontologies: one for space policy, and one for space law.
-To date, a sepearte Space Law ontology was built using APoLO as a seed, under a work contract with the Author.
+Pending further development, this project may opt for distinct ontologies: one for space policy, one for space law, others for further scoped topics.

 ### Purpose
 * To support policy and law research and activities in the space domain